joczikszabi/QuantumFem/README.md

 # QuantumFem
-Repository for the quantum finite element method research
+Repository for the quantum finite element method ROM research.

-The repository includes the research paper in-progress and the corresponding references
+The repository includes the finalized and published research paper along with all the necessary configurations and files needed to reproduce the results.